score-json/json/TSF/trustable/no-json-faults/NJF-12.2.md

     Erikhu1: 0.9
 ---

-The service provided by nlohmann/json rejects "overlong sequences".
+The service provided by the nlohmann/json library rejects "overlong sequences".